 The next step was to create a way to invite our Gr8 friends.
 I had recently taken a class to learn to make an interactive card.
 While attending this fun class, I realized how perfect this card would be to use as an invitation.
-And so I did!

 I have always loved the clay model of friends in a circle with their arms around each other.
 To present with the paper invitation I went online to find one with eight people in a circle.

 We dropped off the invitation to each home a week before the dinner.
 Each couple opened their door to find the invitation and this “Circle of Friends” with a (battery powered) candle.
 Included in the invitation, like always, each couple found out the dish they were assigned to bring.

 I decided that I would incorporate as many photos as I could gather from our years together and include them both on the invitation and in the decorations that evening.

 Knowing that my “Circle of Friends” would be the centerpiece and focal point of the table, I also used items from my own Thanksgiving decorations.